 - Create healthy meals with no or less oil

 - PFAO Free

-- Steel induction base suitable for all hobs
+- Induction suitable — Steel induction base makes it ready for use on all hobs

 - Good heat distribution to reduce hotspots